Karen Shanski, MAA, B.A., B.E.D, M. Arch., MRAIC

 Allan Coppinger, MAA, B.E.S., M.Arch., LEED® AP, MRAIC

 Allan Coppinger began his collaboration with BLDG architecture office in the fall of 2009.
-He brings to the practice over 30 years of experience in the construction and Architectural design industry.
-Allan’s involvement with architecture started in 1979 with a construction management company where collaborating with construction trades was essential to the success of projects.
-His Architectural career began in 1985 at IKOY Partnership for 8 years before moving to Smith Carter Architects and Engineers Inc. While at Smith Carter, Coppinger, along with Karen Shanski, designed their new corporate headquarters [SC3], and was an Integrated Design Team Coordinator and technical advisor for the LEED® Gold Manitoba Hydro Downtown Office Project with KPMB.
+He brings to the practice over 30 years of experience in the construction and architectural design industry.
+His architectural career began in 1985 at IKOY Partnership for 8 years before moving to Smith Carter Architects and Engineers Inc. While at Smith Carter, Coppinger, along with Karen Shanski, designed their new corporate headquarters [SC3], and was an Integrated Design Team Coordinator and technical advisor for the LEED® Gold Manitoba Hydro Downtown Office Project with KPMB.
 He has taught at the University of Manitoba in the Building Technology stream, and has run advanced Architectural Design studios on complex integrated architectures.
 At BLDG, Allan is responsible for architectural and engineering systems integration, and LEED/sustainable design and documentation.
-Allan served as Project Architect for Manitoba Hydro’s new Fleet Service Centre, and his broad range of experience in the coordination and facilitation of complex interdisciplinary design teams on large and small project types, led to the successful delivery of this project.
+Allan has served as Project Architect for large and small projects, including renovations to Manitoba Hydro’s 820 Taylor office, bringing his broad range of experience in the coordination and facilitation of complex interdisciplinary design teams the successful delivery of projects.

 Ralph Glor, MAA , B.E.D, M.Arch.